surister/cratedb-guide/docs/performance/storage.md

 CrateDB is a distributed database; nodes, shards, partitions and replicas are tightly integrated.

-When a table is created data is sharded and distributed among nodes, this means that the memory footprint depends on our replication and sharding strategy.
+When a table is created, data is sharded and distributed among nodes.
+This means that the memory footprint depends on our replication and sharding strategy.

-Let's break down how the `775MB` in CrateDB and the 510MB in Postgres were obtained, for `Postgres` it was straightforward:
+Let's break down how the `775MB` in CrateDB and the `510MB` in PostgreSQL were obtained.
+For `PostgreSQL` it was straightforward:

 ```sql
 SELECT pg_size_pretty(pg_total_relation_size('taxi_january'));
 ```

-But for CrateDB when a table is created, sharding and replication has to be taken into account.
+For CrateDB when a table is created, sharding and replication has to be taken into account.

-When a table is created with default values, it split it in `max(4, num_data_nodes * 2)` shards.
+When a table is created with default values, it gets partitioned in `max(4, num_data_nodes * 2)` shards.

 For example, a typical 3-node cluster, it will create:

-`max(4, 3 * 2)`

-`max(4, 6) = 6 shards`
+`max(4, 3 * 2) = 6 shards`

 On top of that, the default replication is the `0-1` range, a maximum of one replica.
 A replica multiplies the number of shards, therefore creating `6 primary shards` and `6 replica shards`, making